-Mangemangeroa Reserve is located at 108 Somerville Road, Howick 2014.
-It is recognised as one of the Premier Parks in Auckland City and is described as an area of "dramatic estuarine landscape at the edge of the urban area" >Map Location Auckland
+Mangemangeroa Reserve is located in Auckland City, 108 Somerville Road, Howick.
+It is recognised as one of the Premier Parks in Auckland City and is described as an area of "dramatic estuarine landscape at the edge of the urban area" Map Location

-Importance The importance of the Reserve from an ecological perspective is three fold, it:
+The importance of the Reserve from an ecological perspective is two fold, it:

 Mangemangeroa also offers the opportunity for people to view an area of coastal forest as it would have appeared when the early settlers arrived.

 Maori people occupied this land before the Europeans arrived.
 (The remains of middens are visible and clearly marked).
 On the land around the trig site there is evidence of a fortified Maori site.